apnguyen1/floor-it/README.md

 ## Overview

-This is the backend for Floor It!
-It is built with Python and will be used to primary process local file and occasional API JSON  to create categories for our application!
+Floor It! is a web-based trivia game designed to bring competitive 1v1 duels to life.
+By blending speed, strategy, and knowledge, the game provides a dynamic experience where players can challenge their friends in head-to-head trivia battles.
+Floor It! is designed to be accessible, fun, and socially engaging, catering to trivia enthusiasts and casual gamers alike.

 ## Contributing